Laurence Auzière-Jourdan

-Laurence Auzière-Jourdan (born 26 April 1977) is a French cardiologist and stepdaughter of French President Emmanuel Macron, for whom she campaigned in the 2017 French presidential election.
+Laurence Auzière-Jourdan (née Auzière; born 1977) is a French cardiologist.

 Early life and education

-Auzière-Jourdan was born in 1977 to André-Louis Auzière, a banker, and Brigitte Trogneux.
+Auzière-Jourdan was born in 1977 to André-Louis Auzière, a banker, and his wife Brigitte (née Trogneux) a teacher.
 Her family lived in Truchtersheim, a French city near the German border, until 1991.
 She was a classmate of Emmanuel Macron at the Lycée la Providence in Amiens, France.
+Macron's parents first thought that their son Emmanuel was interested in Auzière-Jourdan after she remarked that there was a boy in her class who "knows everything about everything".
+However, Emmanuel Macron eventually married Auzière-Jourdan's mother, Brigitte Trogneux, in 2007; they had first met when Macron was a 15-year-old student in Trogneux's drama class.

+Auzière-Jourdan graduated from Pierre and Marie Curie University (UPMC University of Paris VI) and completed her thesis of exercise, Facteurs échographiques associés à un niveau de BNP élevé chez les insuffisants cardiaques: interaction systole diastole, in 2004.
 She has an older brother, Sébastien, an engineer, and a younger sister, Tiphaine, a lawyer.

-Auzière-Jourdan graduated from Pierre and Marie Curie University (UPMC University of Paris VI).